yewstack/yew-trunk-minimal-template/README.md

 ## Usage

-For a more thorough explanation of Trunk, please head over to the [repository][trunk].
+For a more thorough explanation of Trunk and its features, please head over to the [repository][trunk].

 ### Installation

 If you don't already have it installed, it's time to install Rust: <https://www.rust-lang.org/tools/install>.
+The rest of this guide assumes a typical Rust installation which contains both `rustup` and Cargo.

 To compile Rust to WASM, we need to have the `wasm32-unknown-unknown` target installed.
 If you don't already have it, install it with the following command: